KennethJLai8/RPG/README.md

 ## Project Description
 ○ Why is it important or interesting to you?

    - Playing video games has been a part of our lives, and we see video game production as a possible career path.
+Because of this we would like to use the skills that we have accumulated to make an RPG style game.

 ○ What languages/tools/technologies do you plan to use?